SuchtyTV/Pointy/README.md

 ...
 ~~~~

-You can then execute the program:
+You can then execute the python-script:

 ~~~~
 python3 dest.py